HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/disablemodule.md

-# Disable and enable module
+# Disable and enable module in production
    If your specific configuration entry or references suggest that there are variables or function in the `config.json` file, you may be able to change them.